Covid-19 Lateral Flow Testing in Secondary Schools

 Plan for testing

-Students will now need to test twice a week at home and report the results directly to NHS Test & Trace and to the school.
+Test results will need to be reported directly to NHS Test & Trace and to the school.

 How the tests work